dimagi/commcare-cloud/docs/source/installation/migration/3-migrating-application.rst

 Migrate a CommCare Application from one instance to a new instance
 ==========================================================
 .. note::
-  This guide is for projects which does not require a full project migration and are only interested in migrating an existing CommCare application from one CommCare HQ instance to another CommCare HQ instance.
+  This guide is for projects which do not require a full project migration and are only interested in migrating an existing CommCare application from one CommCare HQ instance to another CommCare HQ instance.
   In the event that you already did a full project migration as outline in :doc:`/installation/migration/1-migrating-project`, this guide will not be relevant anymore.

-Often application development commences on the Dimagi-hosted CommCare SaaS platform (referred to as an “upstream domain”) in parallel with deploying an on-premise instance of CommCare (referred to as an “downstream domain”.
-The application code must be moved to the on-premise instance of CommCare so that it can be pushed to end user’s devices.
+Often application development commences on the Dimagi-hosted CommCare HQ environment (referred to as an “upstream domain”) in parallel with deploying an on-premise instance of CommCare (referred to as an “downstream domain”.
+The application code must be moved to the on-premise instance of CommCare so that it can be pushed to end users’ devices.
-This is achieved by doing a one-time migration of the application from the SaaS environment to the on-premise instance before severing the link.
+This is achieved by doing a one-time migration of the application from the Dimagi-hosted environment to the on-premise instance before severing the link.

 1. Prerequisites
 ----------------
-In order to proceed with establishing the link between each domains, the following must be established:
+In order to proceed with establishing the link between each domain, the following must be established:

-1. An CommCare administrative user must have access to both the upstream and downstream project spaces
+1. A CommCare administrative user must have access to both the upstream and downstream project spaces

 2. The CommCare administrative user must have the Multi-Environment Release Management permission added to their role in both the upstream and downstream domains.